lealceldeiro/gems/TheJavaModuleSystem/Chapter05/README.md

 - A new class, `java.lang.Module`, also has methods `getResource` and `getResourceAsStream`.

 Opening packages to give access to resources invites other code to depend on the module’s internal structure.
 To avoid that, exposing a type in the public API that can be tasked with loading resources should be considered.
 Then resource can be rearranged internally as it fits the requirements without breaking other modules.

+## 5.3	Debugging Modules and Modular Applications

+### 5.3.1 Analyzing Individual Modules

+Whereas `jmod describe` and `jar --describe-module` operate on artifacts, `java --describe` operates on modules.

+### 5.3.2 validating Sets of Modules

+The `java` option `--validate-modules` scans the module path for errors.
+It reports *duplicate modules* and *split packages* but builds no module graph, so it can’t discover missing modules or dependency cycles.
+After executing the checks, `java` exits.